Indian Institute of Technology Delhi

 Assistant Professor, Department of Electrical Engineering and the Andlinger Center for Energy and the Environment

-Minjie Chen is an assistant professor in the Department of Electrical Engineering and the Andlinger Center for Energy and the Environment at Princeton University.
+Minjie Chen is an assistant professor of electrical engineering and the Andlinger Center for Energy and the Environment at Princeton University.
 His primary research interests are in the design of high-performance power electronics for emerging and high-impact applications, including renewable energy, LED lighting, grid-interface power supplies, and miniaturized power management systems.
 He received his B.S. from Tsinghua University in 2009, and his S.M., E.E., and Ph.D. degrees from MIT in 2012, 2014 and 2015 respectively, all in electrical engineering.
 Chen is the recipient of the NSF CAREER Award, the Chorafas Award for outstanding thesis at MIT, the First Place Award from Princeton Innovation Forum, and two Annual Prize Paper Awards from the IEEE Power Electronic Society.
-He is an associate editor of the IEEE Transactions on Power Electronics and a guest associate editor of the IEEE Journal of Emerging and Selected Topics in Power Electronics.
+He is an associate editor of the IEEE journal, Transactions on Power Electronics, and a guest associate editor of the Journal of Emerging and Selected Topics in Power Electronics.

 Director, Centre for Policy Futures

 Karen Hussey is director of the Centre for Policy Futures located in the Faculty of Humanities and Social Sciences at The University of Queensland (UQ), a position she began in July 2017.
 Trained as a political scientist and economist, Hussey undertakes research in the field of public policy and governance, with a particular interest in public policy relating to sustainable development.